aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## CHANGELONG

 **Jul, 22nd 2023 | v4.0.1**
-- Fixed > Old backpacks were been dropped on the ground if that was replaced with new one by the editor.
+- Fixed > Old backpacks were been dropped on the ground if that was replaced with new one by the editor (fn_CSWR_globalFunctions.sqf file updated).

 **Mar, 9th 2023 | v4.0**
 - Improved > Not needed to syncronize manually spawns and destination marker between script file and Eden anymore;